-Looking more closely at our data, one might wonder why the mean value for "honest" was significantly lower than for all other positive items.
-Interestingly, this experiment is not the first in which "honest" was an outlier (see Willemsen & Reuter, 2020, 2021; and Willemsen, Baumgartner, Cepollaro, & Reuter, ms).
-We believe that two possible factors drive this effect.
+One might wonder why the mean value for 'honest' is significantly lower than for all other positive items.
+Interestingly, this experiment is not the first in which 'honest' is an outlier (see Willemsen Reuter 2020, 2021, and Willemsen, Baumgartner, Cepollaro, & Reuter, ms).
+We believe that there are two possible factors that drive this effect.
 First, honesty is one of the virtues that can easily become a vice.
 Some truths are just tough to bear and often conflict with other norms of politeness, respect, and so on.
 Thus, calling someone honest does not necessarily involve a positive evaluation.
 These considerations might have affected participants' interpretations of the stimulus, making the positive evaluation particularly easy to cancel.
-12 Second, many uses of "honest" do not seem to be communicating high praise for an agent, but rather that the agent has merely met a certain minimum standard.
+Second, many uses of 'honest' do not seem to be communicating high praise for an agent, but rather that the agent has merely met a certain minimal standard.
 We can and should expect others to be honest.